karthikkotian/MapReduceSim/README.txt

 gets an equal share of resources.
 Lastly, the Capacity scheduler is an adaptation of the Fairness scheduler built for large clusters.
 The Capacity scheduler utilizes sub-queues and priorities within the master node to make decisions as to whom to schedule tasks.

+The report on this project can be read on this document. http://people.rit.edu/~jas7553/pub/DistributedMind_TeamProject.pdf